-In compliance with Title IX and the University policy, cases involving sexual misconduct supersede any listed here.
-Please refer to the procedures outlined in the Sexual Misconduct Policy & Procedures for complete information on these procedures.
-Should any policy or procedural guidelines conflict between these two policies, the Vice President for Student Affairs in consultation with the Title IX Coordinator is the final arbiter of procedural decisions.
+In compliance with Title IX and other related federal mandates, cases involving Sexual Misconduct and Relationship Violence may require and involve additional investigatory, procedural, and adjudication standards that supersede any listed here.
+Please refer to the procedures outlined in the Sexual Misconduct and Relationship Violence Policy for complete information on these procedures.
+Should any policy or procedural guidelines conflict between these two policies, the Vice President of Students in consultation with the Title IX Coordinator is the final arbiter of procedural decisions.
+(Please refer to the Sexual Misconduct and Relationship Violence Policy in the University Handbook for complete policies and procedures).